 The surgery site receives a healing dose of medical-grade oxygen through the surrounding body fluids and plasma even if the blood supply to the tissues is compromised.
 HBOT provides immediate oxygen support to tissues with poor blood flow.
 This helps to resolve unexpected complications post-surgery.

 How many treatments are needed?

 Many surgeons have recommended a series of treatments before and after the procedure.
-For patients who have a history of slow healing, smoking, obesity, or when incision sites have become infected, HBOT post surgery has been shown to improve surgical outcomes.
+For patients who have a history of slow healing, smoking, obesity, or when incision sites have become infected, HBO Therapy has been shown to improve surgical outcomes.

 What is a hyperbaric chamber session like?

 HBOT is administered in a private outpatient setting.
-The clear acrylic chamber allows you to easily see outside the chamber and be viewed by our trained technician who monitors your treatment.
-During your HBOT therapy, you can watch a movie or available favorite TV show or simply rest.
+The clear acrylic chamber allows you to easily see outside the chamber and be viewed by our trained and certified technician who monitors your treatment.
+During your HBO Therapy, you can watch a movie or available favorite TV show or simply rest.

 Although hyperbaric oxygen therapy is usually well tolerated and has few side effects, subpopulations of patients may respond differently.
 Such factors as gender, aging, smoking, diabetes and hypertension need to be taken into consideration before use of HBOT post surgery.

 Before you begin hyperbaric oxygen therapy, you are required to obtain medical clearance from our Medical Director.
 HIN works with many local area surgeons to obtain your surgery clearance records to initiate the process.
 Not all individuals are candidates for HBO Therapy.